Azure/aks-engine/docs/topics/kubernetes-developers.md

 ### AKS Engine API Model

-* Open the AKS Engine API Model (e.g. a file from the examples directory) and add the following to the `orchestratorProfile` section:
+* Open the AKS Engine API Model (e.g. a file from the examples directory).
+Set `orchestratorRelease` to 1.17 or higher so various defaults and configuration are properly applied to the ARM template and artifacts.
+Additionally, add the following to the `kubernetesConfig` section:

 ```
+"orchestratorRelease": "1.17",
 "kubernetesConfig": {
     ...
     "customKubeAPIServerImage": "<your-docker-registry>/kube-apiserver-amd64:<your-custom-tag>",